-Why initiate a school plan?
+First, educators and planners may ask why initiate a school plan?

--To define the facilities needed for a new school
+- To define the facilities needed for a new school

--To find solutions when an aging, dysfunctional campus or building undermines mission
+- To find solutions when an aging, dysfunctional campus or building undermines mission

--To identify means to remain competitive with peer schools
+- To identify means to remain competitive with peer schools

--To find ways to accommodate enrollment growth
+- To find ways to accommodate enrollment growth

--To define the goals for a new building that will impact your campus
+- To define the goals for a new building that will impact your campus

--To support academic excellence
+- To support academic excellence

-There are four elements to developing a school plan: Research, Synthesis, Planning and Communication.
+There are four elements to developing a successful school plan: Research, Synthesis, Planning and Communication.
 The first step is putting together an effective communications plan.
 We work with school leadership to identify the various school constituencies, how and when these groups will be engaged, and how the progress of the planning process will be communicated to the broader school community.